Oakland Raiders Vs San Francisco 49ers: Silver and Black Try to Win Back To Back

 Successful play action and double moves by the wide receivers could be the difference in the game on Sunday.

-Nick Miller and Jacoby Ford could be huge for the Raiders.
+Quick Screens to The Nick Miller and Jacoby Ford

 As I stated in previous slides, the Raiders do not pass protect very well.
 Because of this, a quick screen game might be very effective.

 1. They get the ball into the hands of your play makers quickly.
 Anything can happen after that.